slint-ui/slint/docs/building.md

 ## Generating the Documentation

-The Slint documentation consists of four parts:
+The Slint documentation consists of five parts:

-- The Slint tutorials
+- The tutorials
-- The Slint Rust DSL documentation
+- The Rust API documentation
-- The Slint C++ API documentation
+- The C++ API documentation
-- The Slint Node.js API documentation
+- The Node.js API documentation
+- The DSL documentation

 ### Prerequisites